Phase Transition for Stochastic Block Model with more than $\sqrt{n}$ Communities: Introduction

 The setting where the number $K$ of communities grows with $n$ has attracted much less attention until recently.
 A polynomial time algorithm performing non-trivial recovery close to the KS threshold was already proposed in~\cite{chen2014statistical}.
 Yet, for growing $K$, non-trivial community recovery in poly-time just above the KS threshold was only obtained recently in \cite{stephan2024community,pmlr-v291-chin25a}.
-Lower bound for growing $K$ have been derived in~\cite{luo2023computational, ding2025low,pmlr-v291-chin25a}, proving failure of low-degree polynomials below the KS threshold~\eqref{eq:KS} when $K=o(\sqrt{n})$, both in the sparse case discussed here ($p,q$ scaling like $1/n$), and in the denser case where probabilities of connection can grow faster than $1/n$.
-In particular, Chin et al.~\cite{pmlr-v291-chin25a} proves that, when $K=o(\sqrt{n})$, the prediction from Decelle et al.~\cite{Decelle2011} holds in the sparse case, conditional on the low degree conjecture.
-Indeed, in addition to proving failure of low-degree polynomials below the KS threshold in any regime, they also prove the existence of a poly-time algorithm based on non-backtracking statistics which succeeds to partially recover the communities above the KS threshold in the sparse regime (where $p,q$ scale like $1/n$).
+Lower bounds for growing $K$ have been derived in~\cite{luo2023computational, ding2025low,pmlr-v291-chin25a}, proving failure of LDP below the KS threshold~\eqref{eq:KS} when $K=o(\sqrt{n})$, both in the sparse case discussed here ($q$ scaling like $1/n$), and in the denser case where probabilities of connection grow faster than $1/n$.
+In particular, \cite{pmlr-v291-chin25a} proves that, conditional on the LDP conjecture, the prediction from \cite{Decelle2011} holds in the sparse case as long as $K=o(\sqrt{n})$.
+Indeed, in addition to proving failure of LDP below the KS threshold in any regime, they also prove the existence of a poly-time algorithm based on non-backtracking statistics which succeeds to partially recover the communities above the KS threshold in the sparse regime (where $q$ scales like $1/n$).

-The regime with a higher number of communities, $K\geq \sqrt{n}$ remains widely not understood.
-Chin et al.~\cite{pmlr-v291-chin25a} made an important breakthrough by proving that the prediction from Decelle et al.~\cite{Decelle2011} fails for $K\gg \sqrt{n}$.
-Indeed, when $K\gg \sqrt{n}$, their poly-time algorithm based on non-backtracking statistics succeeds to partially recover the communities below the KS threshold in the sparse regime (where $p,q$ scale like $1/n$).
-A similar phenomenon had already been observed in \cite{Even24} for the related problem of clustering in Gaussian mixture: When $K\geq \sqrt{n}$, a simple hierarchical clustering algorithm succeeds to recover the clusters below the KS threshold, and it has been proved to be optimal up to possible log factors~\cite{Even24,Even25a}.
-For the SBM in the sparse regime ($p,q$ scaling like $1/n$) Chin et al.~\cite{pmlr-v291-chin25a} prove that, when $K\gg \sqrt{n}$, partial recovery of the communities is possible in polynomial time when
+The regime with a higher number of communities, $K\geq \sqrt{n}$ remains mostly not understood.
+Chin, Mossel, Sohn and Wein~\cite{pmlr-v291-chin25a} made an important breakthrough by proving that when $K\gg \sqrt{n}$, a poly-time algorithm based on non-backtracking statistics succeeds to partially recover the communities below the KS threshold in the \emph{sparse regime} (where $q$ scales like $1/n$).
+A similar phenomenon had already been observed in \cite{Even24} for the related problem of clustering in Gaussian mixture: When $K\geq \sqrt{n}$, a simple hierarchical clustering algorithm succeeds to recover the clusters below the KS threshold (of Gaussian mixture models), and it has been proved to be optimal up to possible log factors~\cite{Even24,Even25a}.
+For the SBM in the sparse regime ($q$ scaling like $1/n$), \cite{pmlr-v291-chin25a} prove that, when $K\gg \sqrt{n}$, partial recovery of the communities is possible in polynomial time when